Electroconvulsive therapy: Follow-up

 There is little agreement on the most appropriate follow-up to ECT for people with major depressive disorder.
 The initial course of ECT is then transitioned to maintenance ECT, pharmacotherapy or both.
 When ECT is stopped abruptly, without a bridge to maintenance ECT or medications (usually antidepressants and Lithium), it is associated with a relapse rate of 84%.
 There is no defined schedule for maintenance ECT, however it is usually started weekly with intervals extended permissibly with the goal of maintaining remission.
 When ECT is followed by treatment with antidepressants, about 50% of people relapsed by 12 months following successful initial treatment with ECT, with about 37% relapsing within the first 6 months.
 About twice as many relapsed with no antidepressants.
 Most of the evidence for continuation therapy is with tricyclic antidepressants; evidence for relapse prevention with newer antidepressants is lacking.
 Adjunct maintenance ECT paired with cognitive behavioral therapy has also been shown to reduce relapse rates.
 Maintenance ECT may safely continue indefinitely, with no set maximum treatment interval established.

 Lithium has also been found to reduce the risk of relapse, especially in younger patients.

+Since there is no record of performance data "demonstrating a beneficial effect of longer term use, generally considered treatment in excess of three months, [the US Food and Drug Administration requires] "the following statement, prominently placed: "Warning: When used as intended this device provides short-term relief of symptoms.
+The long-term safety and effectiveness of ECT treatment has not been demonstrated."

 Catatonia

-ECT is generally a second-line treatment for people with catatonia who do not respond to other treatments, but is a first-line treatment for severe or life-threatening catatonia.
-There is a plethora of evidence for its efficacy, notwithstanding a lack of randomised controlled trials, such that "the excellent efficacy of ECT in catatonia is generally acknowledged".
+ECT is generally a second-line treatment for people with catatonia who do not respond to other treatments, but some feel it is a first-line treatment for severe or life-threatening catatonia.
+While there is evidence for its efficacy, notwithstanding a lack of randomised controlled trials, such that "the excellent efficacy of ECT in catatonia is generally acknowledged".
 For people with autism spectrum disorders who have catatonia, there is little published evidence about the efficacy of ECT.